 Click here to learn how biting flies can lead to lost shoes.

 Puncture wounds.
 If your horse stepped on the shoe as, or just after, it fell free, the nails could have punctured the sole or frog, which could lead to serious infections of the deep tissues within the foot.
-If you see any wound on the bottom of the hoof, no matter how small, call your veterinarian.
-If there's a nail protruding from the sole, leave it in place and keep the horse still until the veterinarian arrives.
+If you see any wound on the bottom of the hoof, no matter how small, call your veterinarian immediately.
+If there’s a nail protruding from the sole, leave it in place and keep the horse still until the veterinarian arrives.
+Do NOT pull any object from the hoof.

 Don’t miss out!
 With the free weekly EQUUS newsletter, you’ll get the latest horse health information delivered right to your in basket!
 If you’re not already receiving the EQUUS newsletter, click here to sign up.
 It’s *free*!